NotRocket/GarfBackend/README.txt

 Build the docker container from the dockerfile
-Upload tagged container to a Digital Ocean Registery Link a k8's cluster and deploy the service.yaml and deployment.yaml Connect to the pod's external serive ip
+Upload tagged container to a Digital Ocean Registery Link a k8's cluster and deploy the service.yaml and deployment.yaml Connect to the pod's external serive IP

+The web app has the following APIs

+5000/ The home page, should display an image of my cat.

+5000/garfields : displays the detections

+5000/garfields/<item_id> displays a specific detection iamge // not functional

+DELETE 5000/garfields/<item_id> deletes a detection from the database.